s0md3v/s0md3v.github.io/_posts/2021/2021-10-28-self-hate-and-regrets.markdown

 This is where things get spicy.
 I just said none of your bad traits is your fault.
 But before we talk about "faults", let me say it firmly again:

 - If you got to choose, you would never pick things you hate about yourself.
 You didn't get to choose.
-- And if you didn't have a choice.
-You are just a victim.
+- And if you didn't have a choice, you are just a victim.
 It makes zero sense to blame yourself for something that **happened TO YOU**.

 ### Why regrets make zero sense